corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

     Flow completed with result: null
     ```

-    If the flow worked, it should have recorded a new IOU in the vaults of both `PartyA` and `PartyB`.
+    If the flow worked, there should be a record of a new IOU in the vaults of both `PartyA` and `PartyB`..

 4. Check the contents of each node’s vault by running: